ljhljh235/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 #### Enable applications for interactive browser oauth 2 flow
 You need to register an application in Azure Active Directory with permissions to login on behalf of a user to use InteractiveBrowserCredential.
 Follow all the steps above for device code flow to register your application to support logging you into Active Directory and access certain resources.
 Note the same limitations apply that an admin of your tenant must grant consent to your application before any user account can login.

-You may notice in `InteractiveBrowserCredentialBuilder`, a port number is required, and you need to add the redirect URI on this page too:
+You may notice in `InteractiveBrowserCredentialBuilder`, a port number is required, and you need to add the redirect URL on this page too:

 ![interactive redirect uri](./images/interactive-redirecturi.png)

 In this case, the port number is 8765.

 #### Enable applications for oauth 2 auth code flow
-You need the same application registered as in [Enable applications for interactive browser oauth 2 flow](#enable-applications-for-interactive-browser-oauth-2-flow), except that the redirect URI must be an API endpoint on your web application where the auth code must be handled as a query parameter.
+You need the same application registered as in [Enable applications for interactive browser oauth 2 flow](#enable-applications-for-interactive-browser-oauth-2-flow), except that the redirect URL must be an API endpoint on your web application where the auth code must be handled as a query parameter.

 #### Enable applications for shared token cache credential
 You will need to have Visual Studio 2019 installed.
 Login to Visual Studio with your org ID or live ID and you are ready to use shared token cache credential.